arun123ks/automate-autoscale-ami-creation/README.md

 # automateautoscaleamicreation
-This is bash script whic use aws cli to automate autoscale AMI creation
+This is bash script use aws cli to automate autoscale AMI creation